depp57/homelab-talos/README.md

 # 5. Once you'll see the Talos dashboard, unmount the ISO or unplug the USB drive
 #   This prevents you from accidentally installing to the USB drive

+# 6. Decrypt (or create) the bitwarden-secret.sops.yaml file, used by External Secrets Operator
+sops decrypt bootstrap/external-secrets/bitwarden-secret.sops.yaml --output bootstrap/external-secrets/bitwarden-secret.yaml

-# 6. List your disks, and choose which one to use for the installation
+# 7. List your disks, and choose which one to use for the installation
 talosctl get disks --insecure --nodes <ip_address>
 #   Then update ./talos/talconfig.yaml -> nodes.installDisk accordingly.

-# 7. Generate and apply Talos config
+# 8. Generate and apply Talos config
 cd talos
-talhelper gensecret > talsecret.sops.yaml && sops -e -i talsecret.sops.yaml
-talhelper genconfig
-talosctl apply-config --insecure -n <ip_address> -- file ./clusterconfig/homelab-server1.yaml
+talhelper genconfig # Automatically uses talsecret.sops.yaml and decrypt it using sops talosctl apply-config --insecure -n <ip_address> -- file ./clusterconfig/homelab-server1.yaml cd ..

-# 8. Save Talos config locally to avoid repeating --node and --endpoint parameters
+# 9. Save Talos config locally to avoid repeating --node and --endpoint parameters
 talosctl config merge ./clusterconfig/talosconfig

-# 9. Bootstrap the etcd cluster
+# 10. Bootstrap the etcd cluster
 talosctl bootstrap

-# 10. Get kubernetes access through kubectl, either:
+# 11. Get kubernetes access through kubectl, either:
 #   -> Merge your new cluster into your local Kubernetes configuration:
 talosctl kubeconfig
 #   -> Specify a filename if you prefer not to merge with your default Kubernetes configuration: